Elisabeth of Schönau: Works

 What Elisabeth saw and heard she put down on wax tablets.
 Her abbot, Hildelin, told her to relate these things to her brother Eckebert, then a cleric at Saint Cassius in Bonn, who acted as an editor.
 At first she hesitated fearing lest she be deceived or be looked upon as a deceiver; but she obeyed.
 Eckebert (who became a monk of Schönau in 1155 and eventually succeeded Hildelin as second abbot) put everything in writing, later arranged the material at leisure, and then published all under his sister's name.
 While this relationship between brother and sister allowed for Elisabeth's wide broadcasting of her visionary experiences, it is evident that Eckebert attempted to have a degree of authority over Elisabeth.

 The events in the first book probably took place before Hildelin intervened and told her to write these things down, while the things in the later books may have been after this point in time and occurred when Elisabeth had already begun writing.

 Thus came into existence three books of "Visions".
-Of these the first is written in language very simple and in unaffected style.
-The other two are more elaborate and replete with theological terminology, so that they show more of the work of Egbert than of Elizabeth.
+Of these, the first is written in very simple language and an unaffected style.
+The other two are more elaborate and replete with theological terminology, so that they show more of the work of Eckebert than of Elisabeth.